tandemtrace-ai/AWSight-IR/README.md

-### AWS CLOUDTRAIL VIA ATHENA
+### AWSight-IR

-AWSight-IR leverages AWS native services and APIs to maintain fast visibility of your cloud infrastructure while providing powerful incident response capabilities using AI.
+## AWSight-IR leverages AWS native services and APIs to maintain fast visibility of your cloud infrastructure while providing powerful incident response capabilities using AI.

 🚀 What This Project Does